The Crown-of-Thorns starfish (Acanthaster planci)

 - Others argue that they are clearly possible but have not yet occurred.

-- Still others argue that the GBR has already made the transition and is currently suffering outbreak pulses instead of outbreak waves.
+- Still others argue that the GBR began suffering outbreak pulses instead of outbreak waves around about the year 2000.

 (this is NOT the only area of controversy in the COTS story but that's a topic for another writeup)